 This recipe is also great for guys and for kids as it isn’t brightly colored or strongly scented.
 This recipe incorporates optional healing herbs that help heal and protect the lips, but you can leave these ingredients out to have an unscented and simply moisturizing version.
 Homemade healing lip balm/salve also lasts forever, since a little goes a really long way.

 Lip Salve Recipe

-The herbal ingredients are naturally moisturizing, antibacterial, and anti-fungal, and some people have success with using it to speed healing of cold sores.
-It doesn’t contain petroleum or chemicals like most commercial lip products so you can feel safe using it on yourself of your kids.
+The herbal ingredients are naturally moisturizing, antibacterial, and anti-fungal, and some people have success with using it to speed the healing of cold sores.
+It doesn’t contain petroleum or chemicals like most commercial lip products so you can feel safe using it on yourself or your kids.

-All ingredients and tins and lip chap containers to store it in can be found online.
+All ingredients, tins, and lip chap containers to store it in can be found online.
 (Storing in a lip-chap container makes it portable and easy to apply.)

 Lip Balm Ingredients

 - 1 cup of olive or almond oil